Services & Programming

 Personal Advocacy & Crisis Counseling

-Staff provide advocacy and counseling services that empower survivors with information and options to reduce barriers to safety, make informed decisions, and identify and meet their own goals.
-Embrace creates a safe place where survivors can feel, share, and be heard without being judged.
-Services are tailored to each person promoting self-awareness and an understanding of the impact of trauma.
-Transportation and childcare assistance may be available for survivors receiving services.
+Staff provide advocacy, crisis counseling, and safety planning that empower survivors with information and options.
+Embrace creates a safe space where survivors can feel, share, and be heard without being judged.
+Services are tailored to each person promoting self-awareness, healing, and an understanding of the impact of trauma.

 Legal Advocacy & Accompaniment